kubernetes/website/content/zh-cn/docs/reference/kubernetes-api/workload-resources/priority-class-v1.md

 <!--
 - **preemptionPolicy** (string)

-  PreemptionPolicy is the Policy for preempting pods with lower priority.
+  preemptionPolicy is the Policy for preempting pods with lower priority.
 One of Never, PreemptLowerPriority.
 Defaults to PreemptLowerPriority if unset.
 -->
 - **preemptionPolicy** (string)